BLUE MOON SHOW arrives tonight with giant planets. We tell you when and where you like it » ILMETEO.it

 It’s not a rare event, since then It happens every 2-5 years That several full moons occur within a few months.

-Therefore, unlikeRed Moon‘, which is actually redder than usual, this wonderful Sunday evening will simply be Third full moon in 2021 The next day will be August 31, 2023.
+Therefore, unlikeRed Moon‘, who is actually redder than usual, this wonderful Sunday evening will simply be Third full moon in 2021 The next day will be August 31, 2023.

 The moon on August 22, adds Paolo Volpini of the Union of Italian Astronomers (Uai), allows even the least experienced to be able to more easily identify the giant planets in the sky, Jupiter and Saturn, which in the central hours of the night will culminate in the south: after A few days of opposing them, they look bigger and brighter than usual.”.
 To facilitate observation, even without disturbing the moon, the UAI organizes the “Notti dei Giganti” initiative, with observation evenings across Italy scheduled for August 27, 28 and 29.